apache/felix/configadmin-plugins/interpolation/README.md

 * Framework properties
 * System properties

-## Usage with Kubernetes secrets
+## Usage with Secret Files

-The Kubernetes secrets will surface as file at a certain mountpoint, e.g.:
+Usually secrets (for example when provided by Kubernetes) will surface as files at a certain mount point, e.g.:

 ```
 $ ls /mnt/mysecrets